-The U.S. Government previously recommended that you apply for a B visa even if you qualify to enter the U.S. under the Visa Waiver Program (VWP) / ESTA to avoid the unpredictability of ESTA, however, in light of the ongoing Covid-19 complexities impacting U.S. consulates around the world, it may actually be more challenging to obtain a B visa at this time.
+If your only activity in the U.S. will be to participate in official SXSW showcases, the U.S. Government previously recommended that you apply for a B visa even if you qualify to enter the U.S. under the Visa Waiver Program (VWP) / ESTA to avoid the unpredictability of ESTA.
+However, in light of the ongoing complexities impacting U.S. consulates around the world, it may actually be more challenging to obtain a B visa at this time.
 While there could be risk with either approach, it’s important that you obtain independent legal advice and visa-related statuses through the resources referenced here or elsewhere.

-If you will be doing performances in the U.S. in addition to the official SXSW Showcases: You will likely need an O or a P visa.
+If you plan to perform at another event in the U.S. in addition to your official SXSW showcases, you will likely need an O or a P visa.

 Please read the information below carefully for more context about B1/B2, O and P visas, as well as the VWP.